MonitexInc/front-end-guidelines/README.md

 - Use [Lighthouse](https://web.dev/measure) (web app or browser extension) for perf testing.
 A minimum score of **70** for **Performance**, **Accessibility**, **Best Practices**, and **SEO** is expected.

-- [Pingdom Speed Test](https://tools.pingdom.com/) or [Google PageSpeed](https://developers.google.com/speed) can be used to tst page speeds.
+- [Pingdom Speed Test](https://tools.pingdom.com/) or [Google PageSpeed](https://developers.google.com/speed) can be used to test page speeds.

-- We currently have to automated tools or dashboards for perf tests and site health.
+- We currently have automated tools or dashboards for perf tests and site health.

 # Accessibility